thinkshout/feeding-texas/about/events/spring-conference.md

 The conference is being held at the Isla Grand Beach Resort, 500 Padre Blvd., South Padre Island, Texas 78597 To book a room at the $86 rate, please call 1-800-292-7704 and ask for 1504FOODBK group code or click <a href="http://bit.ly/1KywPIO"> here</a>.

-The hotel must be booked by March 15.
+<strong>Registration and hotel must be booked by March 15, 2015.</strong>